Connect with others who understand.

 Microblading, Micropigmentation, and Tattooing

-As Breast Cancer Network Australia notes, losing your eyelashes removes the protection they usually provide your eyes from the environment.
-Without your eyelashes, it is easier for dust and dirt to enter the eyes.
+Losing your eyelashes removes the protection they usually provide your eyes from the environment.
+Without your eyelashes, it’s easier for dust and dirt to enter the eyes.
 You may want to wear sunglasses when outside to help protect your eyes from irritants.
-Your health care provider may also recommend rewetting drops or artificial tears to keep you comfortable and help prevent your eyes from drying out.
+Your healthcare provider may also recommend rewetting drops or artificial tears to keep you comfortable and help prevent your eyes from drying out.

 No matter the state of their eyelashes or eyebrows, MyBCTeam members encourage each other not to get down on themselves.
-“YES, you ARE BEAUTIFUL!” one member reassured her fellow MyBCTeam members.
+“Yes, you are beautiful!” one member reassured fellow cancer survivors.
 “Even with your bald head, no eyelashes or eyebrows, those dark circles under your eyes, and that strange yellowish tint to your skin.”

 Find Your Team

-Living with breast cancer means adjusting to many changes.
-As you go through your journey with breast cancer, it can help to hear from others who have been in your shoes.
-MyBCTeam is the social network for breast cancer survivors, people living with breast cancer, and their loved ones.
-Here, more than 63,000 people from around the world come together to ask questions, offer support and advice, and connect with others who understand life with breast cancer.
+MyBCTeam is the social network for people with breast cancer and their loved ones.
+On MyBCTeam, more than 76,000 members come together to ask questions, give advice, and share their stories with others who understand life with breast cancer.

-Have you lost your eyelashes or eyebrows during cancer treatment?
+Have you lost your eyelashes or eyebrows during early breast cancer treatment?
 How did you manage it?
-Share your experience and tips in the comments below or by posting on MyBCTeam.
+Share your experience and tips in the comments below, post to your Activities feed, or connect with like-minded members in Groups.

 Victoria Menard is a writer at MyHealthTeam.
 Learn more about her here.